Ikomia-dev/IkomiaStudio/README.md

 ## Installation

-We provide GUI installers of the latest version in our website for Linux, Windows and Mac*.
+We provide GUI installers of the latest version in our website for Linux and Windows.
 Please visit the [download page](https://ikomia.com/en/download) to install the latest version (free registration required).

-*At the time of writting, Ikomia Studio 0.3 is not available yet on Mac OS*.

 ## Compilation